Cisco certifications: CCNP Security

 Formerly Cisco Certified Security Professional (CCSP).

 The CCNP Security certification program aligns to the job role of the Cisco Network Security Engineer, who has responsibility for security in routers, switches, networking devices, and appliances, as well as choosing, deploying, supporting, and troubleshooting firewalls, VPNS, and IDS/IPS solutions for their networking environments.
-The CCNP Security certification requires CCNA Security or any CCIE Certification.
+The CCNP Security certification no longer requires CCNA Security or any other Certification.
+The CCNP has no prerequisites, but Cisco recommends three to five years of experience.

 CCNP Service Provider

 The CCNP Service Provider certification replaced the retiring CCIP certification.